|Year||CiteScore||# Citations||# Articles||CiteScore Percentile||Scopus Category||Scopus Category Ranking|

 |2015||1.75||124||71||48%||Anatomy||19 / 36|

 The CiteScore measures the average number of citations received per article published in a journal.
-CiteScore values are based on a journal's citation count in a particular year to articles it published in the three previous calendar years, divided by the total number of articles in these three previous years.
-For example, the 2018 CiteScore for a journal is calculated as follows:
+CiteScore values for a particular year are based on a journal's citation count received in that year + the three previous calendar years to articles published in the journal during this four-year period, divided by the total number of articles published in the journal during this four-year period.
+For example, the 2019 CiteScore for a journal is calculated as follows:

 Note that the CiteScore is calculated using data from the Scopus database.
 A CiteScore is available for most active serial titles on Scopus, including peer-reviewed journals, book series, conference proceedings and trade journals.